top of page

 This is all great - but who the heck am I?

-Hi - I'm Stephanie Brooke Lennon, a financial educator and activist.
 My parents raised me with a solid understanding of money management and a deep appreciation for earning, saving, spending, investing, and giving money.

 I didn't know it's not normal for parents to teach financial literacy.

-Clearly you and I are extraordinary.
+Clearly, you and I are extraordinary.

 After working in the banking industry for over a dozen years and seeing how much financial trouble otherwise smart adults can get into, it became my passion to equip the next generation with money management skills.